-The Confederation of Sovereign Nanticoke-Lenape Tribes
+The Interrelated Nanticoke-Lenape Tribes

-An intertribal alliance between the three historically interrelated tribes of the Delaware Bay, The Nanticoke Lenni-Lenape Tribal Nation of New Jersey, the Lenape Indian Tribe of Delaware, and the Nanticoke Indian Tribe of Delaware.
+There are three historically interrelated tribes of the Delaware Bay, The Nanticoke Lenni-Lenape Tribal Nation of New Jersey, the Lenape Indian Tribe of Delaware, and the Nanticoke Indian Tribe of Delaware.

-These three confederated tribal nations are well documented in the historic record from before the establishment of the United States.
+Each of these tribal nations are well documented in the historic record from before the establishment of the United States.
 The tribal communities, made up of Nanticoke (originally called “Nentego”) and Lenape (also known as “Delaware”) Indians, have intermarried for generations.

 The core historic tribal families have been specifically identified extending back to colonial times and their unique

 continuing communities have been studied by noted researchers for over a century.
 While many Lenape and Nanticoke people migrated away from our ancient homeland, our families remained, coalescing into three self isolating tribal communities in southern New Jersey and Delaware.

 The Lenape Indian Tribe of Delaware and the Nanticoke Lenni-Lenape Tribal Nation of New Jersey are also in an intertribal Confederation, which mandates member tribes to require a documented blood descent standard for tribal enrollment and, in accordance with tribal spiritual values, to maintain a tribal ban on pursuing the development of casino-style gaming.

 Continuing Nanticoke and Lenape Tribal Communities of the Delaware Bay Area